-A topic search at the All Databases level helps you discover content in formats and document types outside of your comfort zone.
+A topic search at the All Databases level helps you discover content in formats and document types across all content sets.
 You may already be familiar with searching Medline for journal content, but imagine expanding that search to include conference papers, patent data, datasets and data studies, books, etc.

 Also, in cases where there is overlap between databases on the Web of Science platform--let's say the same article is indexed in Web of Science Core Collection, Medline, and BIOSIS Citation Index--a search at the All Databases level provides additional value by letting you quickly access the article's metadata from each of those databases on the platform.
 See the next section Super Record for more details.